udexon/Anarchoverse/README.md

 Let's remind ourselves that we are discussing the technicalities of AnarchoToken in the context of Anarchoverse -- a work of fiction and computer game.

+Let's call the network for transmitting payments and messages using AnarchoToken Anarchonet.
+We may liken the conventional banking system to the old analogue telephone network, and Anarchonet to Internet.

+In conventional banking system, in its most basic form, a sender can send money to the Recipient if and only if they have accounts in the same bank.
+If they have accounts on different banks, their banks would need to connected via payment gateways like Swift.

+In Anarchonet, any individual person can act as a payment gateway (Anarcho Agent), connecting to accounts of different banks.

+What is the barrier of entry for anyone to become an Anarcho Agent?
+Refer to traditional Hawala.
+Modern technology concentrate lots of technical advancement to make it possible ....